ted-tanner/entries-backend/endpoints-guide.md

 All request/response bodies for the API (except HTML deletion pages and JSON health) use Protocol Buffers encoded with `Content-Type: application/protobuf`.

+## Client types: browser vs mobile/API

+The server supports two client types:

+**Mobile/API clients** (native apps, scripts, Postman): Send auth tokens in headers only.
+No CORS.
+No CSRF.
+Use headers `x-access-token`, `x-refresh-token`, etc.

+**Browser clients** (web apps): May use either headers or cookies for auth.
+Must send `x-client-is-browser: true` (or `true` in any case) so the server applies CORS.
+When using cookie-based auth, CSRF protection applies to state-changing requests; see CSRF below.

+### CORS

+When `ENTRIES_CORS_ALLOWED_ORIGINS` is configured, the server adds CORS headers for:
+- Requests with `x-client-is-browser: true`, or
+- OPTIONS preflight requests

+For other requests, CORS headers are omitted.
+CORS is only relevant to browsers; non-browser clients ignore it.

+### CSRF

+When a request carries an auth cookie (`x-access-token`, `x-refresh-token`, `x-signin-token`) or a CSRF cookie, and the method is not safe (GET/HEAD/OPTIONS), the server requires a valid CSRF token.
+The token must appear in both:
+- Cookie: `x-csrf-token` (set by `GET /api/auth/csrf-token`)
+- Header: `x-csrf-token` (sent by the client)

+Header-only auth (no cookies) is not subject to CSRF.
+To obtain a CSRF token, call `GET /api/auth/csrf-token` before making state-changing requests.

+### Cookie-based auth

+For browser clients, the server can set access and refresh tokens as HttpOnly cookies.
+OTP verification and token refresh respond with `Set-Cookie` when the client indicates browser usage via `x-client-is-browser`.
+Credentials must be sent with `credentials: 'include'` (or equivalent) for cookie-based requests.

 ## Getting started: user lifecycle

 1) Create user